 - Share their mission statement

 During this exercise, advisors end up repeating a word or phrase – this is their differentiator.
 One coaching client I worked with used the word “confident” a few times as he relayed a story about a prospect who walked into his office and almost immediately signed more than $1 million with him.
 When he asked her why she signed so quickly with an advisor she had just met, she said her friend had told her how comfortable and confident she felt every time she left his office.
 The new client said she wanted to feel the same way.
 The advisor realized he consistently used the same phraseology when talking to clients and prospects.
 The original friend heard the advisor use those words so often she associated those keywords with him.
 That’s the exact scenario you want for your firm.
 Your brand is nothing more than what clients and prospects think and say about you.
 And you want them to remember only three to four things about you.
 You don’t want clients to consume a lot of calories.
-Do you know who you’re talking to?
-Target the right audience with our guide to the most common investor personas.

 Once you land on a couple key phrases or words, it’s time to amplify them.
 Build a tagline around it, brand your online platform with it.
 Everything you say and do – in brochures, on your website and in client meetings – should use the same language.
 You want to constantly reinforce your messaging to your clientele and prospects.